 Build entire structures from the shit that you find.

 Do you need a bed?
-Well, apparently that takes two packets of cigarettes and the length of wood from a hammer according to the resource manager user interface…
+Well, apparently that takes two packets of cigarettes and the wooden handle of a hammer according to the resource manager user interface…

-Fallout 4 is a resource management game first and a role play game second.
+Discounting the action element of the game, Fallout 4 is a resource management game first and a role-playing game second.

 After all, it was made by Bethesda and I thoroughly enjoyed their games so why not lose myself in some naff fantasy realm full of “dragons”, “orcs” and “elves”.